performancecopilot/speed/README.md

 There are 3 main components defined in the library, a [__Client__](https://godoc.org/github.com/performancecopilot/speed#Client), a [__Registry__](https://godoc.org/github.com/performancecopilot/speed#Registry) and a [__Metric__](https://godoc.org/github.com/performancecopilot/speed#Metric).
 A client is created using an application name, and the same name is used to create a memory mapped file in `PCP_TMP_DIR`.
 Each client contains a registry of metrics that it holds, and will publish on being activated.
 It also has a `SetFlag` method allowing you to set a mmv flag while a mapping is not active, to one of three values, [`NoPrefixFlag`, `ProcessFlag` and `SentinelFlag`](https://godoc.org/github.com/performancecopilot/speed#MMVFlag).
 The ProcessFlag is the default and reports metrics prefixed with the application name (i.e. like `mmv.app_name.metric.name`).
 Setting it to `NoPrefixFlag` will report metrics without being prefixed with the application name (i.e. like `mmv.metric.name`) which can lead to namespace collisions, so be sure of what you're doing.

 A client can register metrics to report through 2 interfaces, the first is the `Register` method, that takes a raw metric object.
 The other is using `RegisterString`, that can take a string with metrics and instances to register similar to the interface in parfait, along with type, semantics and unit, in that order.
 A client can be activated by calling the `Start` method, deactivated by the `Stop` method.
-While a client is active, no new metrics can be registered.
+While a client is active, no new metrics can be registered but it is possible to stop existing client for metric registration.

 Each client contains an instance of the `Registry` interface, which can give different information like the number of registered metrics and instance domains.
 It also exports methods to register metrics and instance domains.